isomerpages/moe-woodlandssec/pages/Direct School Admission (DSA).md

 ##### **Offer of Places**

 _All applicants will receive their application outcomes between 25 Aug 2025 and 4 Sep 2025._

-Selected students will receive DSA-Sec offer by **early September**.

 Successful applicants will be offered a place in Woodlands Secondary School for the academic year 2026.